My naval history research blog, Indefatigable1797 can be found here http://indefatigable1797.wordpress.com/

 Heather and I have presented our research at a number of history conferences, and our book Hornblower’s Historical Shipmates: The Young Gentlemen of Pellew’s Indefatigable was published by Boydell and Brewer in September 2016.

 Hornblower’s Historical Shipmates is available from Amazon.

-In 2015 I was appointed as Chair of the Society for Nautical Research Publications Committee and I am also a Member of Council.
-I write (very) occasional blog posts for the Port Towns and Urban Cultures research group and co-chaired the Maritime Masculinities Conference at St Anne’s, University of Oxford, in 2016.
+In 2014 I was appointed as Chair of the Society for Nautical Research Publications Committee and I am also a Member of Council.
+I have written (very) occasional blog posts for the Port Towns and Urban Cultures research group and co-chaired the Maritime Masculinities Conference at St Anne’s, University of Oxford, in 2016.

 Peer Reviewed Presentations

 Noel-Smith, H. and Campbell, L.M., (2016), Smoking Chimneys and Fallen Women: The several reinventions of Sir Henry Hart, Maritime Masculinities 1815 – 1940 Conference, University of Oxford, 2016. https://indefatigable1797.wordpress.com/2017/01/16/smoking-chimneys-and-fallen-women-the-several-reinventions-of-sir-henry-hart/

 Campbell, L.M. and Noel-Smith, H., (2014), Faithful and Attached Companions: Sir Edward Pellew and the Young Gentlemen of HMS Indefatigable, National Museum of the Royal Navy Seminar Series, Portsmouth Historic Dockyard, 2014. http://indefatigable1797.wordpress.com/2014/05/20/faithful-and-attached-companions-sir-edward-pellew-and-the-young-gentlemen-of-hms-indefatigable/